Introduction to the Wicklow Library Service Local Studies Collection

 Why not pay a visit to your local studies library and see what you can uncover about your local area?

-The main Local Studies collection is currently housed in the Barton Room in Ballywaltrim library, Bray, County Wicklow.
-It will soon relocate to the new Wicklow Town library which is under construction.
+The main Wicklow County Council Library Local Studies collection is housed in the Local Studies Library, Salthouse Lane, Wicklow Town.
 Smaller collections are also held in branch libraries and the complete collection can be explored on the Wicklow Library catalogue.